How To Apply

 Our Admissions Process

 Our admissions process is designed to give your family full access and the opportunity to learn about our program and experience the Christ-centered spirit of our school community while also allowing our team the blessing of getting to know you.

 CHA is currently accepting applications for the 24-25 school year!

 Step 1: Discover CHA

-The admissions process begins by gathering information about our school so you can thoroughly review all that we have to offer your family.
+The admissions process begins by gathering information about our school, so you can thoroughly review all that we have to offer your family.
 We encourage you to download our Parent Guide to aid in your research.
 Our Family Handbook will provide valuable information about our Statement of Faith, our standards of behavior and academics, and school policies and procedures.
-In addition, our social media sites, Facebook, Twitter, and Instagram are a great way to get a glimpse of school life.
+In addition, our social media sites, Facebook and Instagram, are a great way to get a glimpse of school life.

 Step 2: Campus Visit

-We invite you to continue your evaluation by scheduling a campus visit.
-Many families are impressed by the beauty of our campus, the educational environment of our classrooms, and the sense of family that can only be experienced first hand.
-Also during your campus visit, you’ll have the opportunity to talk to students and teachers across all grade levels for a full picture of our program and the development of our students.
-Call our office at 540-483-5855 to schedule a personal campus tour or click here to view available dates/times.
+We invite you to continue your evaluation by scheduling a campus visit at one of our school locations.
+For the 2024-25 school year, Cooper Campus (1st-12th) or Camelot Campus at Franklin Heights Church (K3-4th).
+Many families are impressed by the educational environment of our classrooms and the sense of family that can only be experienced firsthand.
+Also, during your campus visit, you’ll have the opportunity to talk to students and teachers across all grade levels for a complete picture of our program and the development of our students.
+Call our office at 540-483-5855 to schedule a personal campus tour, or click here to view available dates/times.

 Step 3: Submit Application